Candidates Tournament 2026: Players, Schedule & Predictions

 Who will the Candidates Tournament winner play next?

-The winner earns the right to challenge reigning World Champion Gukesh Dommaraju in the World Chess Championship 2026, expected to take place in November 2026.
+The winner earns the right to challenge reigning World Champion Gukesh Dommaraju in the World Chess Championship 2026, expected in November 2026.
+Given Gukesh's recent form struggles — he's dropped to world No. 20 after poor results at Tata Steel and Prague — whoever wins in Cyprus might fancy their chances more than usual.

 Ready to Improve Your Chess?